 - Muay Thai workouts: strength and stamina training.
 Muay Thai is very demanding when it comes to physical performance.
 This will give you a great advantage no matter how good and technical you are.

-A solid strength and stamina training and even the most basic technical training gives you the edge over the most of the regular guys on the street.
+A solid strength and stamina training and even the most basic technical training give you the edge over most of the regular guys on the street.

 - Straight-forward fighting techniques: kicks are simple yet powerful.
 It just comes naturally to use a quick body kick or a leg kick to throw the attacker on the ground.

 Punching techniques are based on Western Boxing.
 Elbows and knees are used in short distance fighting.

 It is much easier to use straightforward techniques in a real fight that trying to utilize more fancy and complicated strikes.